Largest regular multigraphs with three distinct eigenvalues: Largest regular multigraphs with three eigenvalues

-The largest $k$-regular multigraphs with only three distinct eigenvalues are determined for a prime power $q=k-1$ in this paper.
+Let $G$ be a connected $k$-regular multigraph of order $k^2-k+1$ with only 3 distinct eigenvalues.
+By Lemma~\ref{prop:1}, the eigenvalues are $k,\pm \tau$, and the bipartite double graph $G'$ of $G$ is simple.
+Since the eigenvalues of $G'$ are $\pm k, \pm \tau $, the diameter of $G'$ is at most $3$.
+Thus the graph $G'$ attains the bipartite Moore bound $ n \leq 2(1+(k-1)+(k-1)^2)=2(k^2-k+1), $ and the girth of $G'$ is $6$.
+The graph $G'$ is the cage $v(k,6)$, and $G'$ must be the incidence graph of a finite projective plane $PG(2,k-1)$ (see \cite[Section 6.9]{BCNb}).
+Now the incidence matrix of the projective plane $PG(2,k-1)$ is symmetric, and hence there exists a polarity on it. \end{proof} By Theorem~\ref{thm:4.2}, largest $k$-regular multigraphs with only 3 distinct eigenvalues are obtained for a prime power $q=k-1$.
 Open cases of small degrees are $k=11, 13, 15, 16, 19, 21, 22, 23, \ldots $.
-This problem is closely related to the existence of finite projective planes of non-prime power order.
 For $q\equiv 1,2 \pmod 4$, if a projective plane of order $q$ exists, then $q$ is the sum of two integral squares \cite{BR49}.
 Therefore for $k=13$ a projective plane of order $14$ does not exist.
 For $k=11$, there does not exist a finite projective plane of order $10$ by a computer search \cite{L91}.
 If $\A$ is the adjacency matrix of some $k$-regular multigraph, then $\A+t \I$ is that of a $(k+t)$-regular multigraph, and has the same number of distinct eigenvalues as $\A$.
 This construction gives a candidate of the largest graph when a projective plane does not exist.